comtravo/grafana-dashboards/README.md

 ### Terraform modules

 The [examples](./examples) directory showcases various possibilies on using the terraform modules.
 They are also used as part of the integration tests in this project.
-Some example dashboards can be found below.
+Some example dashboards can be found above.